amithn/helloworld-app/README.md

 ## helloworld-app
 A simple NodeJS app for Kubernetes bootcamps

+First go to http://config.tanzuworkshop.com and download your config file.

 ### 1) Download Docker Desktop and install it on your laptop

 ### 2) Build a container image - replace YOUR_NAME with your name like amithn for example